MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/manage-microsoft-365-tenants-with-windows-powershell-for-delegated-access-permissio.md

 - **UsageLocation**: The value for this is the two-letter ISO country/region code of the user.
 The country/region codes can be looked up at the[ISO Online Browsing Platform](https://go.microsoft.com/fwlink/p/?LinkId=532703).
 For example, the code for the United States is US, and the code for Brazil is BR.

 - **LicenseAssignment**: The value for this uses this format: `syndication-account:<PROVISIONING_ID>`.
-For example, if you are assigning customer tenant users O365_Business_Premium licenses, the **LicenseAssignment** value looks like this: **syndication-account:O365_Business_Premium**.
-You will find the PROVISIONING_IDs in the Syndication Partner Portal that you have access to as a Syndication or CSP partner.
+For example, if you're assigning customer tenant users O365_Business_Premium licenses, the **LicenseAssignment** value looks like this: **syndication-account:O365_Business_Premium**.
+You'll find the PROVISIONING_IDs in the Syndication Partner Portal that you have access to as a Syndication or CSP partner.

 #### Import the CSV file and create the users